 The relationship between resources and methods is often described in terms of “nouns” and “verbs.”
 The resource is the noun because it is an object or thing.
 The verb is what you’re doing with that noun.
 Combining nouns with verbs is how you form the language in REST.

-The terminology of “URIs” and “GET requests” and “message responses” transported over “HTTP protocol” might seem unfamiliar, but really this is just the official REST terminology to describe what’s happening.
+The terminology of “GET requests” and “message responses” transported over “HTTP protocol” might seem unfamiliar, but this is just the official REST terminology to describe what’s happening.
 Because you’ve used the web, you’re already familiar with how REST APIs work — the web itself essentially follows a RESTful style.

-If you open a browser and go to http://idratherbewriting.com, you’re really using HTTP protocol (
+If you open a browser and go to https://idratherbewriting.com, you’re really using HTTP protocol (

-http://) to submit a GET request to the resource available on a web server.
+https://) to submit a GET request to the resource available on a web server.
 The response from the server sends the content at this resource back to you using HTTP.
 Your browser is just a client that makes the message response look pretty.

 Because the web itself is an example of RESTful style architecture, the way REST APIs work will likely become second nature to you.

 Caching with REST APIs is similar to caching of web pages.
 The browser uses the last-modified-time value in the HTTP headers to determine if it needs to get the resource again.
 If the content hasn’t been modified since the last time it was retrieved, the cached copy can be used instead.
-This increases the speed of the response.
+Caching increases the speed of the response.

 REST APIs have other characteristics, which you can dive more deeply into on this REST API Tutorial.
 One of these characteristics includes links in the responses to allow users to page through to additional items.
 This feature is called HATEOAS, or Hypermedia As The Engine of Application State.

-Some formal specifications — for example, Swagger (also called OpenAPI) and RAML — have been developed to describe REST APIs.
-When you describe your API using the Swagger or RAML specification, tools that can read those specifications (like Swagger UI or the RAML API Console) will generate an interactive documentation output.
+Some formal specifications — for example, OpenAPI and RAML — have been developed to describe REST APIs.
+When you describe your API using the OpenAPI or RAML specification, tools that can read those specifications (such as Swagger UI or the RAML API Console) will generate an interactive documentation output.

-The Swagger or RAML output can take the place of the WSDL file that was more common with SOAP.
-These spec-driven outputs are usually interactive (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the documentation.
+The OpenAPI specification document can take the place of the WSDL file that was more common with SOAP.
+Tools like Swagger UI that read the specification documents usually produce interactive documentation (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the browser.